lucianodiisouza/lucianodiisouza/README.md

 <br />

-### 🔧 Languages and Tools:
+### 🔧 I already have worked with:
-- HTML5
-- CSS3
-- Vanilla
-- PHP
-- React
-- ReactNative
-- Delphi (I've been through hard times...)
-- Rails (I miss you ...)
+HTML5, CSS3, Vanilla, PHP, Delphi (I've been through hard times...), Rails (I miss you ...)

-- AdobeXD
-- Adobe Ps, Ai, Lr
+### but actually im working with:
+React and ReactNative,

 <br />